 Deprecated vs depreciated: What's the difference?

-The key difference between deprecated and depreciated is that something deprecated can be used today, but will not be available in the future, while something that has depreciated has continuously lost value over time.
+The key difference between deprecated and depreciated is that when something is deprecated it can be used today but will not be available in the future, while something that has depreciated has continuously lost value over time.

 Deprecated in software engineering